zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/remove-prediction-table.png " ")

-5. Create a new "WinePredictions" table in ADW to be accessed by Oracle Analytics Cloud and run our model on entire data set to get more visual insights.
+5. Create a new "WinePredictions" table in ADW to be accessed by Oracle Analytics Cloud and run our model on the entire data set to gain more visual insights.

     ![](./images/create-table-oac.png " ")